 Step into the heart of Melaka and uncover the stories that shaped this UNESCO World Heritage City.
-This walking tour offers you centuries of culture, trade, and tradition, without stretching your budget.
+This free walking tour offers centuries of culture, trade, and tradition — without stretching your budget.

-As you stroll through the city’s charming streets, you’ll explore its unique blend of Malay, Chinese, Indian, and European influences, all woven together in the city’s architecture, cuisine, and local customs.
-Each stop reveals how Melaka evolved from a thriving trading port into a symbol of Malaysia’s multicultural identity.
+As you explore the city’s charming streets, discover its mix of Malay, Chinese, Indian, and European influences reflected in architecture, cuisine, and daily life.
+Learn how Melaka transformed from a bustling trading port into a symbol of Malaysia’s multicultural identity.

 Look out for your guide in the Purple Monster Day Tours Polo T-shirt.
 They'll be there with the biggest smiles so go over and say hi!